shral/json-language-merger/README.md

 }
 ```

-If you want that new keys that are comming in the second file (and are not in the first file) should be ignored, you should set the parameter `--forceFirstFile=true`
+If you want that new keys that are comming in the second file (and are not in the first file) should be ignored, you should set the parameter `--forceFirstFile=true`.